The Martian (film): Development

-The Martian was directed by Scott and based on a screenplay by Drew Goddard that was adapted from Weir's 2011 novel of the same name.
+The Martian was directed by Ridley Scott and based on a screenplay by Drew Goddard that was adapted from Weir's 2011 novel of the same name.
 20th Century Fox optioned the novel in March 2013, and producer Simon Kinberg was attached to develop the novel into a film.
 The following May, Goddard entered negotiations with the studio to write and direct The Martian.
 Goddard wrote a screenplay for the film and Matt Damon expressed interest in starring under Goddard's direction.
 Goddard then pursued an opportunity to direct Sinister Six, a comic book film about a team of supervillains.
 Kinberg then brought the book to Scott's attention.
 In May 2014, Scott entered negotiations with the studio to direct the film with Damon cast as the film's stranded astronaut.
 Scott said he was attracted by the emphasis on science and thought a balance could be struck between entertainment and learning.
 Damon said he was attracted by the novel, the screenplay, and the opportunity to work with Scott.
 Following Scott's commitment, the project picked up the pace and was quickly approved.
 Goddard has since expressed that he felt Scott made a much better film than he could have directed, telling Creative Screenwriting, "When it's Scott, collaboration is easy because I just revere him.
 Every day I would just look around and think, 'Is that really Ridley Scott sitting there at the table?
 This is exciting!'"